Sitefinity/sitefinity-azure-powershell-deployment/README.md

 # Sitefinity Azure PowerShell Deployment Scripts

-The repository contains scripts for easily Sitefinity deployment on Azure.
+The repository contains scripts for continuous deployment of Sitefinity sites to Azure.
 You can use the scripts to integrate your Sitefinity to scalable continues integration and automatic deployments.
+Scripts allow you to integrate uploads from source controls and repository tools like TFS, Git, and GitHub.
+You can use scripts to publish Sitefinity directly from your local computer to Azure Web Apps (Azure Websites) and Azure Cloud Service.

 # Features